 It’s the S-bend that makes the difference.
 Invented by Alexander Cummings in 1775, it stops the flies getting into the compost and keeps out the smells.
-Crapper turned it into a U-bend that would not jam in 1880.
+A century later, in 1880, Crapper turned it into a U-bend that would not jam.
 So he deserves some gratitude for that.
 But for 240 years we’ve seen little improvement except in the cosmetic aspect of our lavatories.

 Dr Ron Cutler, Deputy Director of Biomedical Science at Queen Mary University, London, has found traces of the drug- and antibiotic-resistant staph bacteria MRSA in a UK toilet (flushing handles, door knobs and paper dispensers are notable places to find fecal flora).
 And it’s common from the United States to India as well as other parts of Europe.